godatadriven/godatadriven-blog/content/training-amsterdam.md

 ## First training in our new Amsterdam office

-<span class="lead">Recently we moved into our new office in Amsterdamm including modern training facilities.
+<span class="lead">Recently we moved into our new office in Amsterdam including modern training facilities.
 The first training is already in progress.</span>

 ![first training in Amsterdam](static/images/training-office/first-training-amsterdam-office-1.jpg "first training in our Amsterdam office")